christopherkobayashi/octoprint-LCDd/README.md

 This plugin uses lcdproc to display OctoPrint status.
 It is heavily based on OctoPrint-Lcd1602 by Milan Popovic.

-It indicates on which port the printer is connected, the printing progress, and the remaining print time.
+It displays the printer port, the printing progress, and the remaining print time.

 Although this plugin was written for use with a 16x2 LCD display connected to the i2c